Vortox14/TravellersRestRedux/README.md

 * All recipes require no fuel
 * All recipes purchased in the cave cost only one fragment.
 * Quick crafting
-* Crops comeplete a full stage of growth each night (including tree crops)
+* Crops compelete a full stage of growth each night (including tree crops)
 * Reusable crops (grapes etc) can be harvested every day
 * Dump a list of items, crops or recipies to the console on startup.